Paris for Foodies

-During our Paris explorations, we also go in quest of the best food in Paris and we tell you about our nicest findings on Yummy Paris.
+During our Paris explorations, we also go in quest of the best food in Paris, and we tell you about our nicest findings in this Paris food guide.

-When talking about the culture of a country, it is impossible to not speak about food.
+When talking about a country’s culture, it is impossible not to speak about food.
 Take part in a cooking class and learn how to make macarons or croissants.
-Go and visit the city’s markets with local, fresh products.
-Enjoy French Food Festivals in Paris.
+Go and visit the city’s markets with local, fresh produce.
+Enjoy a French apéritif (and some planches of fromage and charcuterie) with your friends.
+Have fun at any of the French food festivals in Paris.
 Eat street food and dine in local restaurants.
 Eat Like a Local!

-- Cafe & Croissant
+- Café & Croissant

 - Jambon-beurre (also called “Parisien”)